 Other psychiatric disorders, including substance abuse, frequently coexist with bipolar disorder.

-NOTE: Cyclothymia is a mild form of bipolar disorder that causes brief episodes of depression or elevated mood, but typically does not cause marked impairment.
-Treatment may include medication.

 Determination is not based on diagnosis alone.
 The actual ability to drive safely and effectively should not be determined solely by diagnosis but instead by an evaluation focused on function and relevant history.

 Waiting Period